numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 =======  ========================= ===============================

 No implementations of these methods are added to the builtin or standard library types.
-However, a number of projects have agreed on consensus semantics for these operations; see `Intended usage details`_ below.
+However, a number of projects have reached consensus on the recommended semantics for these operations; see `Intended usage details`_ below.

 Motivation